OpenSmartHub/OpenSmartHub/GetStartedUsing.md

 0. Go to a browser and enter your website's url
 0. Login using the authentication method of your choice.
 (I used Github)
 0. Add scenarios or devices using the buttons on the website.
+  * Some devices will require IP Addresses.
+If this is the case, you can find your device's IP Address in your router's webpage.
 0. Any changes you make will automatically be sent to your local-hub!

 ##If you want to contribute to our device library or add your own devices, learn more in the [Device Creation Guidelines](DeviceCreationGuidelines.md)